ant-laz/biglake-metastore-python/README.md

 --location=${LOCATION}
 ```

-### Creating a new BigLake Metastore Catalog in a project & region
+### Catalog - Creating a new BigLake Metastore Catalog in a project & region

 ```
 python blms_api.py catalog-create \